 For New Foreign National Employees

-Welcome to NC State University Payroll Online New Employee Orientation for Foreign Nationals.
-Whether you are a student who also has a job on campus or you are receiving a Fellowship or you are a PostDoc or a Professor there is one thing you all have in common – you are all going to be receiving a paycheck from the University and there are some things you will need to do to make sure this happens.
+Welcome to the NC State University Payroll Online New Employee Orientation for Foreign Nationals.
+Whether you are a student who also has a job on campus or you are a PostDoc or a Professor there is one thing you all have in common – you are all going to be receiving pay from the University and there are some things you will need to do to make sure this happens.
 Below you will find instructions, as well as "Quick Training" videos, that will review what you need to do and what information you'll need to provide to University Payroll's Foreign National Tax unit.
 Please contact the Foreign National Tax unit if you have any questions.

 Social Security Number

-You must have a Social Security number to receive a paycheck.
-If you do not have a Social Security Number you will need to apply for one with the Social Security Administration.
-Until you provide University Payroll with a copy of your Social Security card you will not be eligible to participate in the Direct Deposit program.
-Instead, you must pick up your paycheck each payday in the Foreign National Tax unit's office located in the Administrative Services II building (2nd floor) on Sullivan Drive.
+You must have a Social Security number to work in the United States.
+If you do not have a Social Security Number you will need to apply for one rigth away with the Social Security Administration .
+Until you provide University Payroll with a copy of your Social Security card you are not allowed to sign up for direct deposit of your pay.
+Instead, you will need to pick up your paycheck each payday in the Foreign National Tax unit's office located in the Administrative Services II building (2nd floor) on Sullivan Drive.

 Employee Self Service

-All Foreign Nationals who will be receiving a paycheck or fellowship payment from the University must meet with the Foreign National Tax Specialist for a tax assessment.
+All Foreign Nationals who will be receiving a paycheck from the University must meet with the Foreign National Tax Specialist for a tax assessment.
 You cannot update your tax status online and paper forms will not be accepted.

 Many Foreign Nationals are exempt from paying some, if not all, US taxes, however you will not receive this exemption until you have your tax assessment.